 - Reading Tracker

 - Book Review Sheets

 - Automatic updates as needed!

 The Reading Journal will help create a lasting keepsake for each of the books you read.
-Though designed for this summer the plan has no dates and can be used any time.
+Though designed for use during the summer, the plan has no dates and can be used any time.
 Check out your favorite books and get reading today.